Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Discussion

+We developed a self-supervised deep learning method (DCNN-Match) for automatic landmarks correspondence detection in 3D medical images.
+We have also presented quantitative and qualitative evidence that a high number of landmark correspondences with good spatial matching accuracy can be predicted within seconds with the help of our proposed approach.
+Furthermore, we integrated DCNN-Match with a DIR pipeline and assessed the added value of automatic landmark correspondences toward the improvement of intra-patient DIR performance.
+To the best of our knowledge, this is the first study to develop a self-supervised deep learning approach for predicting automatic landmark correspondences in 3D medical images and investigating their applicability in improving DIR.

 We developed five variants of the proposed approach, which differed in the way feature descriptor matching is learned.
-We observed that a separate module for learning feature descriptor matching yields landmark correspondences with not only reduced spatial matching errors but also an increased number of matches in regions of high deformation.
-As a result, the predicted landmark correspondences have more added value to the performance of DIR.
-It is also worth noting that the effect of additional guidance by automatic landmark correspondences on the performance of DIR is significant irrespective of the variance in their number, spatial matching errors, and spatial distribution.
-These findings are encouraging and simultaneously inviting to test it on other challenging DIR tasks.
+We observed that a separate module for learning feature descriptor matching (DCNN-Match CE) yields landmark correspondences with not only reduced spatial matching errors but also an increased number of matches in regions of high deformation.
+The results also showed that the added value to the performance of DIR was most prominent by the use of automatic landmark correspondences predicted by DCNN-Match CE.
+While three other variants predicted automatic landmark correspondences with better spatial matching accuracy than DCNN-Match CE, the numbers of predicted landmarks by these variants were fewer than the number of landmarks predicted by DCNN-Match, especially in regions of high deformation.
+This implies that the spatial density of predicted landmarks with respect to the underlying deformation plays a role in the extent of the added value provided by the automated landmark correspondences.